slackapi/bolt-js/docs/_advanced/middleware_global.md

 ---

 <div class="section-content">
 Global middleware is run for all incoming events before any listener middleware.
-You can add any number of global middleware to your app by utilizing `app.use(fn({payload,...,next}))`.
+You can add any number of global middleware to your app by utilizing `app.use(fn)`.
+The middleware function `fn` is called with the same arguments as listeners and an additional `next` function.

 Both global and listener middleware must call `await next()` to pass control of the execution chain to the next middleware, or call `throw` to pass an error back up the previously-executed middleware chain.